skovy/skovy.dev/content/blog/design-system-principles/index.md

    1. **The wrong abstraction is worse than no abstraction**: this isn't unique to design systems but is worth repeating.
 Are they _really_ the same component?
-1. **Components are layout isolated**: generally speaking, this means a component [should not have any margin baked-in](https://mxstbr.com/thoughts/margin).
+1. **Components are layout-isolated**: generally speaking, this means a component [should not have any margin baked-in](https://mxstbr.com/thoughts/margin).
    This also includes other attributes such as [`align-self`](https://visly.app/blog/layout-isolated-components) that can affect a component's layout differently depending on it's parent's styles.
-Layout isolated components are more composable and less complex because they don't have to support all the different contexts and exposing a way to override those styles.
+Layout-isolated components are more composable and less complex because they don't have to support all the different contexts and exposing a way to override those styles.
    1. **Well, how does this actually look in practice?**: for the longest time,